Last Updated on June 1, 2022 by James Castro

 Although this phrase is somewhat competitive, one needs to take into account the actual websites that are ranking in top positions on Google.
 Are all of the front page listings big names like National Geographic, The Learning Channel, or a well-known science website?

 If so, the competition might be a little too strong depending on your website’s SEO ranking.
 But, if the top results are small WordPress blogs and affiliate websites, this keyword phrase could pay off assuming it’s written correctly and published on a contextually relevant website.
 And, talk about engaging, I mean, a blog or website on blue crayfish?
 How do you beat that?

-Smaller websites, or websites with a lower Domain Authority (DA), should select niche long-tail keyword phrases with a lower keyword difficulty and a search volume with at least a few hundred searches per month.
+Smaller websites, or websites with a lower Domain Authority (DA), should select niche long-tail keyword phrases with a lower keyword difficulty and a search volume of at least a few hundred searches per month.

 Domain Authority is a number on a scale of 1 to 100 that ranks a website’s SEO strength.
 Sites are considered pretty strong when they get to around 50 and over.